seeingsequence

 Result:

-• I waste a lot of time double checking my memory.
+• I waste a lot of time double and triple checking my memory.

 • In order to check, I put myself through a lot of work that borders on silly, or eccentric, or crazy.